Giant Steps (composition): Musical characteristics

-From beginning to end, "Giant Steps" follows alternating modulations of major third and minor sixth intervals (with diminished fourth and augmented fifth intervals between B and E♭).
+From beginning to end, "Giant Steps" follows alternating modulations of major third and minor sixth intervals (with diminished fourth and augmented fifth intervals between B and E).
 Its structure primarily contains ii-V-I harmonic progressions (often with chord substitutions) circulating in thirds.
-The chords and patterns in "Giant Steps" reflect those found in Coltrane's compositions "Central Park West" and "Countdown", and his version of the Gershwins' song, "But Not For Me."
+The chords and patterns in "Giant Steps" reflect those found in Coltrane's compositions "Central Park West" and "Countdown", as well as his version of the Gershwins' song "But Not For Me".

 In a 2018 interview, Quincy Jones said that the work was based on an example in Nicolas Slonimsky's Thesaurus of Scales and Melodic Patterns.
-Jones stated, "Everyone thinks Coltrane wrote that, he didn’t.
-It’s Slonimsky.
+Jones stated, "Everyone thinks Coltrane wrote that, he didn't.
+It's Slonimsky.
 That book started all the jazz guys improvising in 12-tone.
 Coltrane carried that book around till the pages fell off".

 "Giant Steps" is usually played in a 'fast swing' style.

 Reception

 "Giant Steps" has been praised by critics and has become a jazz standard along with "Naima" from the same album.
-According to Lindsay Planer, "Giant Steps" was a "crucial touchstone in the progression of Coltrane’s music".
-She also highlighted the "tasteful synchronicity and thoroughly flexible pacing" of Paul Chambers and Art Taylor in the original recording, along with the "frenetic leads" by Flanagan and Coltrane.
+According to Lindsay Planer, "Giant Steps" was a "crucial touchstone in the progression of Coltrane's music".
+She also highlighted the "tasteful synchronicity and thoroughly flexible pacing" of Paul Chambers and Art Taylor in the original recording, along with the "frenetic leads" by Tommy Flanagan and Coltrane.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Recordings

 There are four released versions of "Giant Steps" from Coltrane's original 1959 sessions.
 All are collected on the Atlantic Masters CD Edition of Giant Steps released in 1998.
 Two versions, catalogued as alternative versions 1 and 2, feature Cedar Walton on piano and Lex Humphries on drums and were recorded on March 26, 1959.
 On May 5, 1959, two additional versions were recorded with Tommy Flanagan on piano and Art Taylor on drums.
 The take numbers are unknown for May 5, but one of the two versions became the master track for the original album.
 All recordings were made at Atlantic Studios, New York.
 The master studio recording was released on the 1960 album Giant Steps, which was inducted into the Grammy Hall of Fame in 2001.

 "Giant Steps" has been covered by numerous artists, including Archie Shepp and Max Roach on The Long March (1979) and Henry Butler on his debut album Fivin' Around (1986), among others.
 According to AllMusic, Buddy Rich and McCoy Tyner are the artists who have made the highest number of recordings of this composition.
 A cover version by Joey Alexander was nominated for Best Improvised Jazz Solo at the 58th Annual Grammy Awards.

-The tune is popular among Latin jazz musicians, having been covered by Jorge Dalto, Gonzalo Rubalcaba, Justo Almario & Alex Acuña, and Paquito D'Rivera, among others.
+The tune is popular among Latin jazz musicians, having been covered by Jorge Dalto, Gonzalo Rubalcaba, Justo Almario and Alex Acuña, and Paquito D'Rivera, among others.
 D'Rivera's version was released on Funk Tango, which won the Grammy Award for Best Latin Jazz Album in 2008.